MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

      |------------------------------------------------|------------------------------------------------|
      |![Screenshot of Dynamics 365 Remote Assist mobile to Dynamics 365 Remote Assist mobile call.](./media/technician-toolbar.jpg)|![Screenshot of Dynamics 365 Remote Assist mobile to Dynamics 365 Remote Assist mobile call.](./media/remote-collaborator-toolbar.jpg)|

-5. If the remote collaborator wants to share their own environment, the remote collaborator can select the **More** menu, and then select **Start sharing**.
+5. If the remote collaborator wants to share their own environment, the remote collaborator can select the **More** button, and then select **Start sharing**.

     ![Screenshot of switching environment on Dynamics 365 Remote Assist mobile to Dynamics 365 Remote Assist mobile calls.](./media/spectator-ram-ram.png)